| | | |

 Although these are all possibilities for financial success, the reality is that your success with money is heavily dependent upon your behaviors, beliefs, and experiences interacting with it.

-In order to improve your relationship with money and to see better results in your life, your beliefs toward money need to be reevaluated.
+To improve your relationship with money and achieve better results in your life, your beliefs about money need to be reevaluated.

 How to Change Your Beliefs About Money